List of awards and nominations received by Ajay Devgn: National Film Awards

 The National Film Awards are awarded by the Government of India's Directorate of Film Festivals division for achievements in the Indian film industry.
 Devgn has received four awards.

 Filmfare Awards

 Established in 1954, the Filmfare Awards are presented annually by The Times Group to members of the Hindi film industry.
 Devgn has won three awards.

 Bengal Film Journalists' Association Awards

 Bengal Film Journalists Association Awards is given by "The Bengal Film Journalists' Association" is the oldest Association of Film critics in India, founded in 1937.
 Devgn has received two awards.

 Producers Guild Film Awards

 The Producers Guild Film Awards (previously knows as Apsara Film & Television Producers Guild Awards) is an annual event originated by the Film Producers Guild of India.
 Devgn has received one award.

+Filmfare Awards South

 Zee Cine Awards

 The Zee Cine Awards are an annual award ceremony organised by the Zee Entertainment Enterprises.
 Devgn has received one award.